KauanAfonso/BlackJack---Python/README.md

 # BlackJack---Python
-BlackJack in python.
+BlackJack with python.
 My first code totally at English!